 That’s a phase that every company goes through, and that’s what Amazon’s going through right now.
 Right now, Amazon needs to reinvest every penny it makes to reach market maturity – a point every company reaches once it’s successful.
 After that, the need to invest every penny becomes optional, and if Amazon reaches that point, it may start giving dividends.

-With how quickly Amazon’s growing, it’ll reach market maturity pretty soon, so it’s highly likely that it’ll start giving dividends, you’ll just have to wait a little longer.
+With how quickly Amazon’s growing, it’ll reach market maturity pretty soon, so it’ll likely start giving dividends, you’ll just have to wait a little longer.

 Take Apple, For Example: